MetisProtocol/metis-replica-node/README.md

 l1dtl

-snap-048e442e36aac56d2
+snap-052e67eaa50dd7e84

 archived l2geth

-snap-040e6cd4c9a877911
+snap-0382a5d7113eed8ff

-You can use the snapshots on aws us-east-1 region, and copy them to another region.
+You can use the snapshots on aws us-east-1 region, and copy them to another region you are using.

+We don't provide it on oss like s3, because it's very very slow to create, download and restore.

+You can use the snapshots to start an rpc in 20 minutes, but you will take more than 5 hours if you use oss.

 1. You need to delete the nodekey to enable p2p connections